Tech Salaries in India 2026: Real Numbers by Role

 Hyderabad

 India's second tech hub, home to major offices of Google, Amazon, Microsoft, Apple, and Meta.
-Salaries are 5-15% lower than Bangalore, but the cost of living difference (particularly rent) more than makes up for it.
+Salaries run 5-15% lower than Bangalore, but the cost of living difference (particularly rent) more than makes up for it.
 Many engineers I know who switched from Bangalore to Hyderabad saw their savings increase despite a salary cut.
+Seems counterintuitive, but the math checks out.

 Typical rent for a 2BHK: